 Many students struggle with studying for the ACT.
 They do not know whether to take practice tests, study certain concepts, or a combination of both.
 One of the best ways to start the studying process is by coming up with a plan.

 An ACT study plan will help you have a defined path to success and keep you motivated.
-Your study plan should include various components including ACT practice tests, study sessions, and review sessions.
+Your study plan should include various components, including ACT practice tests, study sessions, and review sessions.

-As well as the components listed above, students should also set a goal score.
+Students should also set a goal score.
 Setting a goal score will help you determine how many study hours you should be logging and give you an idea of where you stand as you progress through your studies.

 ACT Study Guide

 The ACT study guide listed below was created to give students a better idea of how to study for the ACT.
 The guide is broken down into 4 weeks of studying.
 Each week has a different focus - however, students may need to tweak the schedule based on their strengths and weaknesses.

 An important part of studying for the ACT includes taking practice exams.
 ACT practice exams will help students figure out their strongest and weakest subjects.

 If you are looking for something that encompasses everything you will need to study for the ACT, consider checking out one of the best ACT prep courses.
 These courses will include everything you need in one easy-to-access location.

 How to Study for the ACT: Week 1